-Pressing \blacktriangle and \triangledown will change the deep setting.
+Pressing \triangle and ∇ will change the deep setting.

-Holding \mathbf{M} in for two seconds will save the new deep setting and change the display back to the normal depth mode.
+Holding M in for two seconds will save the new deep setting and change the display back to the normal depth mode.
 Set to zero to disable alarm.

 Keel Offset

 Adjust depth sounder to measure depth below keel or drive instead of sensor.